 Susan: How long do you have to talk?
 The benefits have been endless for us!
 Starting with information sharing.

-Once we began practicing the Agile Method, everyone was encouraged to communicate more effectively, and this would allow individuals to grow in their career because they’ve learned new skills through that face-to-face communication.
+Once we began practicing the Agile Method, everyone was encouraged to communicate more effectively, allowing individuals to grow in their career as they learned new skills through that face-to-face communication.
 They can build camaraderie and work better as individuals and as teams.

 Question: Have they been able to build other skills because of the Agile Method?

-At our Sprint Reviews, the scrum teams present their work and answer questions from the rest of the company and these questions can lead to more creative innovation.
+At our sprint reviews, the scrum teams present their work and answer questions from the rest of the company.
+These questions can lead to more creative innovation.
 All areas of the company can see product demonstrations and ask questions about what they don’t understand or make suggestions on ways they might see to improve upon the work.

-One positive takeaway from these conversations between the different departments increases team members confidence.
+One positive takeaway from these conversations between the different departments is they increase team members’ confidence.
 It is a place where questions and comments are encouraged, valued, and appreciated.

-Question: Execution of all the parts of the Agile Method are important, but what would you say has made the biggest difference to our team?
+Question: Execution of all the parts of the Agile Method is important, but what would you say has made the biggest difference to our team?

 The planning stage also allows us to deliver incrementally.
 Whereas before, we would do big roll outs less often, and now we do small releases more often.
 Each small release is a step toward a larger goal.